seekrit

 CI/CD & containers

-The pattern for every automated environment is the same: provide a service token, point the CLI at your API, and either run your command with secrets injected or export them.
+The pattern for every automated environment is the same: provide a service token and either run your command with secrets injected or export them.
 No passphrase is involved.

 GitHub Actions